 Polycystic ovary syndrome, or PCOS, is a problem within a woman’s endocrine system that causes overproduction of androgens, or male hormones, in the ovaries.
 The presence of these androgens inhibits the opening of the egg-releasing follicle during the monthly cycle.
 Instead of releasing an egg, this follicle adheres to the ovary.
 This may turn into numerous small cysts.

 Not necessarily.
 It is thought that the fluid follicles that form on the ovaries may be the result of excess male hormones.
 However, the small cysts also produce androgens.
 This has created a bit of confusion as to which comes first, the androgens or the cysts.

 There are potential reasons that could explain the onset of polycystic ovary syndrome.
 These include:

 - Family history.
-Women whose mother or sister has been diagnosed with PCOS are more likely to develop the condition.
+Women whose mother or sister has PCOS are more likely to develop the condition.